stay salty

 BIGGEST INSPIRATION

-My brothers, Dane Reynolds, Andy Irons, Julian Wilson, Occy, Tom Curren, Barney.
-Freddy Mercury, Zidane, Salut c’est cool… there is a lot.
+My brothers, Dane Reynolds, Andy Irons, Julian Wilson, Occy, Tom Curren, Barney, Freddy Mercury, Zidane, Salut C’est Cool… there are a lot!

 FAVORITE MEAL